 The Foundations Phase course directors assign grades to students on a Satisfactory/ Unsatisfactory scale.
-An Unsatisfactory grade is the equivalent of a D or F in the M3/M4 curriculum.
 Any student who receives a grade of Unsatisfactory must undertake remediation according to the policy approved by the Curriculum Committee, to the satisfaction of the module director.
 If a student receives a grade of Unsatisfactory in more than four modules overall, the committee will consider academic probation and recommend that the student repeat either the Human Disease section or the entire Foundations Phase of the curriculum.

 Of special note, although Anatomy is not a separately graded course, students must reach a satisfactory standard of performance in the portion of each end of module exam devoted to Anatomy.
 In addition, students must reach a satisfactory standard of overall performance in Anatomy when the initial scores for these portions of each exam, prior to remediation, are combined.